- On March 5, 2018

 - While UBS is using more smoke and mirrors than Morgan Stanley, the end goal is the same: retention through the threat of litigation.

-The UBS non-solicitation provision wasn’t a trail balloon that was successfully rebuffed by advisor outcry.
+The UBS non-solicitation provision wasn’t a trial balloon that was successfully rebuffed by advisor outcry.
 The only “victory” UBS advisors gained was a reprieve from the retroactive implementation of bonuses earned last year.
 Any bonuses earned this year, and years following, will require the non-solicitation provision to be signed for advisors to receive their earned bonuses.

 If you’re a UBS advisor who is not willing to trade the ability to solicit clients if you leave for bonus payments you receive, we invite you to give us a call to confidentially discuss and compare your options.
 From all of the direct and plug-in independent models to non-wirehouse traditional models, you’ve never had more opportunities to choose from.
 We’re advisor advocates, have an “open architecture of options,” and can help you maximize the deal from the top-tier firms, models and platform providers.